trans-travel/trans-travel/us/nc.md

-# USA - North Carolina
+# United States - North Carolina

 North Carolina does not have laws that target most trans visitors directly.